yl3im/motobm/README.md

 * Open the XML file contents in text editor, like Notepad.
 * Select All.
 Copy.
 * Open CPS2, on its left pane go to `Configuration` -> `Zone/Channel Assignment`, right-click on `Zone` and choose Paste.
+* Don't forget to set up the parameters for the new zone, like `Tx Contact Name` and `Rx Group List`.
+Can be done at once with `Fill Down` feature in CPS2.

 ## What about CPS16?